hiveeyes/arduino/doc/source/firmwares.rst

     * - :ref:`generic-firmware`
-      - We started working on `generic.ino`_, a flexible software breadboard for RFM-based nodes, transceivers and gateways in June 2016.
+      - We started working on `generic.ino`_, a flexible software breadboard for RFM-based nodes, relays, and gateways, in June 2016.

     * - node-pipa
       - We started working on the *Hiveeyes Pipa Datalogger*, a playground